Centre for Development of Imaging Technology

-The Centre for Development of Imaging Technology (C-DIT) was established by the government of Kerala in 1988 for the advancement of research, development and training in imaging technology.
+The Centre for Development of Imaging Technology, abbreviated as C-DIT, was established by the Government of Kerala in 1988 for the advancement of research, development and training in imaging technology.

 C-DIT has four groups, each specialising in a core area, viz.
 Communication Group, Technology Group, Education & Training Group and Operations Group.
 C-DIT functions as a provider to the departments and agencies under the government of Kerala in the areas of ICT applications and in supply of holography based security products.

 Location

-C-DIT is situated near the campus of Chithranjali Hills, beside the Kerala State Film Development Corporation campus in Trivandrum, Kerala, India.
+C-DIT is situated near the campus of Chithranjali Hills, beside the Kerala State Film Development Corporation campus in Thiruvananthapuram, Kerala, India.